 Item 5.
 Market For Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities.

 Market Information

-Our common stock trades on the New York Stock Exchange under the symbol "AHH."
+Our common stock trades on the New York Stock Exchange under the symbol "AHH" and our Series A Preferred Stock trades on the New York Stock Exchange under the symbol "AHHPA."

 Stock Performance Graph